telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## Registration Operations

 A Context Registration allows to bind external context information sources so that they can play the role of providers of certain subsets (entities, attributes) of the context information space, including those located at specific geographical areas.
+The way in which Orion implements such forwarding is as follows:

-A NGSIv2 server implementation may implement query and/or update forwarding to context information sources.
-In particular, some of the following forwarding mechanisms could be implemented (not exhaustive list):
+* `POST /v2/op/query` for query forwarding

-* Legacy forwarding (based on NGSIv1 operations)
+* `POST /v2/op/update` for update forwarding

-* NGSI Context Source Forwarding Specification
+More information on forwarding to context information sources can be found in [this specific document](user/context_providers.md).

-Please check the corresponding specification in order to get the details.
+Orion implements an additional field `legacyForwarding` (within `provider`) not included in the NGSIv2 specification.
+If the value of `legacyForwarding` is `true` then NGSIv1-based query/update will be used for forwarding requests associated to that registration.
+Although NGSIv1 is deprecated, some Context Provider may not have been migrated yet to NGSIv2, so this mode may prove useful.

 ### Registration payload datamodel